 - Women's development: building self esteem and teaching crafts

-- Pastoral involvement in our parishes, parish council, vocation ministry
+- Pastoral involvement and vocation ministry

 - Your commitment to Special People

 - Working with Women in Brazil